Carrollian Motion in Magnetized Black Hole Horizons: Conclusions

 Finally, we have extended our considerations by allowing a presence of the magnetic charge in rotating black hole spacetimes.
 This leads to a qualitatively different picture, where the Carollian velocity is no longer symmetric between the north and south poles and a phase shift in velocities is observed.

 For future studies, it would also be interesting to study the motion of Carrolian particles induced by other magnetic fields around black holes.
 For example, to consider the fully back-reacting Ernst solution~\cite{Ernst:1976mzr}, the fields of various sources outside of the black hole~\cite{bivcak1976stationary}, solutions of force-free electrodynamics~\cite{Brennan:2013kea}, or the magnetic fields of cosmic strings piercing the black hole horizon~\cite{Gregory:2013xca}.
 One may also be tempted to look at the cases where (very strong) magnetic fields feature deviations from Maxwell's theory and are described by non-linear electrodynamics, e.g.~\cite{Sorokin:2021tge}.
+Perhaps the most important open question is whether the demonstrated motion of Carrollian particles in the horizon, despite being an interesting mathematical possibility, could produce some observational features that could (at least in principle) be measured in future experiments.
+We leave this important question for future studies.

 \acknowledgements

 {The authors thank L.Marsot, P.-M. Zhang, and P. A. Horvathy for discussing their method of obtaining the resulting magnetic field in the horizon of a Kerr black hole.} F. G. and T. R. P. acknowledge support from the Natural Sciences and Engineering Research Council of Canada (NSERC) via the Vanier Canada Graduate Scholarship.
 J. R-Y. is supported by VILLUM FONDEN (grant no. 37766), by the Danish Research Foundation, and under the European Union’s H2020 ERC Advanced Grant “Black holes: gravitational engines of discovery” grant agreement no. Gravitas–101052587.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities. {Perimeter Institute and the University of Waterloo are situated on the Haldimand Tract, land that was promised to the Haudenosaunee of the Six Nations of the Grand River, and is within the territory of the Neutral, Anishnawbe, and Haudenosaunee peoples.}